RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 Include beads at the border of the sensor image
 -----------------------------------------------
 By default, all ROIs that are within ten pixels of the border of the sensor image are removed from the analysis.
-We can inlcude all ROIs by setting this distance to zero:
+We can include all ROIs by setting this distance to zero:

 .. code-block:: none